 This move to a more positive outlook on artificial intelligence in the workforce has seen smart businesses turning away from a polarising artificial intelligence vs. human intelligence approach to strategies that combine the two effectively.
 In Deloitte’s last two consecutive global surveys CIOs have identified AI as the top emerging technology they plan to invest in, with 59% currently using AI-enabled enterprise software to provide insights and intelligence to streamline sales cycles, processes, and workflows.
 Plus, 82% of enterprise AI early adopters have already reported positive ROI from their 2018 production-level projects.

-Flagged by iWriter’s whitepaper, here are a few Office 365’s Artificial Intelligence powered features you should be making the most of:
+Flagged by iWriter’s whitepaper, here are a few Office 365’s AI-powered features you should be making the most of:

 Scheduling meetings is more effective as Outlook suggests times that work for both you and your contacts.
 Plus, Outlook can suggest optimum meeting times, prompting a one-hour meeting to change to 45 minutes based on past data and its self-learning processes.

 - Create better documents faster in Microsoft Word, Excel and PowerPoint: Over the past few years, Artificial intelligence in the workforce has been significantly important in changing the way we create, edit, collaborate and share documents.

 Over the past few years, Artificial intelligence in the workforce has been significantly important in changing the way we create, edit, collaborate and share documents.

 For instance, Word assists with gender-neutral language for more coherent and culturally compliant document creation.
 Words such as 'stewardess' or 'chairman' which are not gender-neutral prompt push notifications with alternatives such as 'flight attendant' and 'chair/ chairperson.'